- Deadline date

 Important information for current SOAS students only

-If you are currently enrolled on a SOAS MPhil/PhD or on Year 1 of a two-year full-time SOAS Masters in 2022/23, do not complete Step 1.
-You just need to complete Step 2 below
+If you are currently enrolled on a SOAS MPhil/PhD or on Year 1 of a 2-year full-time SOAS Master's in 2023/24, do not complete Step 1.
+You just need to complete Step 2 & Step 3

-You must apply for this scholarship via the online Sasakawa Studentship application form.
+You must apply for this scholarship by 12:00pm (midday UK local time) on 11 March 2024 via the online Sasakawa Studentship application form.

 For enquiries, please contact the Scholarships Department: